ibm-cloud-docs/containers/ts-worker-ssh-fail.md

-## Debugging by creating a pod with root SSH access
+## Debugging by enabling root SSH access on a worker node
 {: #pod-ssh}

 If you are unable to use the `kubectl debug node` or `kubectl exec` commands, such as if the VPN connection between the cluster master and worker nodes is down, you can create a pod that enables root SSH access and copies a public SSH key to the worker node for SSH access.